ferrannadeu/IgCaller/README.md

 ### Other notes

 An R script to help the study of mutational signatures in CLL is available under the "Mutational_signature_analysis_in_CLL" folder.
-This script aims to determine the presence/absence of non-canonical AID (signature 9) in CLL patients using an already defined catalogue of single nucleotide variants.
+This script aims to determine the presence/absence of non-canonical AID mutations (signature 9) in CLL patients using an already defined catalogue of single nucleotide variants.

 ### Bugs, comments and improvements